PTAB

 2. Patent Overview

-• Brief Description: The ’930 patent claims a topical ophthalmic emulsion for treating dry eye disease, specifically keratoconjunctivitis sicca (KCS).
-The core of the claimed invention is a composition comprising about 0.05% cyclosporin A (CsA) and about 1.25% castor oil in an oil-in-water emulsion.
+• Brief Description: The ’930 patent relates to a topical ophthalmic emulsion for treating dry eye conditions, such as keratoconjunctivitis sicca (KCS).
+The invention centers on a specific formulation comprising about 0.05% cyclosporin A (CsA) and about 1.25% castor oil in an emulsion with other excipients like polysorbate 80 and a cross-polymer.

 3. Grounds for Unpatentability